harishaaram/NewsOptimism/README.md

 There is a famous concept called [**Law of attraction**](http://www.thelawofattraction.com/what-is-the-law-of-attraction/) written by **Rhonda Byrne** in her book [Secret](https://en.wikipedia.org/wiki/The_Secret_(book)).It says that we become who we are by what we say!

 # Key concepts:
-*Text-analysis,  Lexicon based approach, Data extraction, Newspaper API, Natural Language Processing(NLP), AFINN*
+*Text-analysis,  Lexicon based sentiment analysis, Natural Language Processing(NLP),Data extraction, Newspaper API, AFINN*

 # Hypothesis:
-The English language words are considered to find out how much of positivity or negativity it contains.
-We measure this by comparing the frequency of occurrence of the words across various news media.
+The English(language) words are considered to find out how much of positivity or negativity an article contains.
+We then quantify the news website by comparing the frequency of occurrence of the words across all articles published in that website.

 # Target Audience:
 The headline scrollers - people who scroll the news headlines and text directly from the media's homepage.